NafeeWalee/snacks_kitty/README.md

 ### Launcher Icon

-    !!!!NOTE: DO NOT USE TRANSPARENT IMAGE AS iOS Rejects to upload the app (All OK on Android)
+    ### NOTE: DO NOT USE TRANSPARENT IMAGE AS iOS Rejects to upload the app (All OK on Android)

 ### Genarate Android SignedAPK/Bundle